 Glaucoma is a condition that’s caused by increased pressure in your dog’s eyes.
 Inside the eyes, between the lens and cornea, there’s a thick, clear fluid called aqueous humour.
 It nourishes the eye tissues and helps the eye keep its round shape.

-When the production and drainage of this substance is well balanced, the pressure will be normal, and your dog’s eyes will function as they should.
-However, when this balance is out of sync, and there’s either over-production or not enough drainage, the pressure begins to build.
+When the production and drainage of the fluid are well balanced, the pressure will be normal.
+That means your dog’s eyes will function as they should.
+But if the fluid doesn’t drain properly, the pressure begins to build.

-When this pressure becomes too much, the eye will start to stretch in order to make room for the build-up of fluid.
+When this pressure becomes too much, the eye will stretch to make room for the build-up of fluid.

 There are two types of glaucoma: primary and secondary.

-- Primary Glaucoma – usually the result of genetics and can affect a healthy eye.
+- Primary Glaucoma is usually the result of genetics and can affect a healthy eye.

-- Secondary Glaucoma – usually occurs after something else happens to the eye that blocks drainage.
-This could be trauma or an eye injury, an infection or general inflammation in the eye.
+- Secondary Glaucoma occurs after something else happens to the eye that blocks drainage.
+This could be an eye injury, infection or general inflammation.